CBC declares war on parents worried about their kids being taught transgenderism

 I go through the article and explain why it's such poor reporting.

-GUEST: Brian Peckford, former Premier and last surviving signer of the Charter of Rights and Freedoms, on his lawsuit regarding discriminatory vaccine mandates preventing Canadians from flying, being thown out.
-See the lawsuit below:
+GUEST: Brian Peckford, former Premier and last surviving signer of the Charter of Rights and Freedoms, on his lawsuit regarding discriminatory vaccine mandates preventing Canadians from flying, being thrown out.

 ORDER NOW: Sell the CBC T-shirt